inSileco/inSileco.github.io/content/post/myMacosSetup.md

 Building the script and backing up my data did take considerable time, but I started with a very basic understanding of what it meant to reconfigure a laptop.
-I would not say I'm an expert now, far from it, but the whole process was enlightning and with the script I built I can now easily reset my Mac or a new one just the way I like it, which was the whole point to begin with!
+I would not say I'm an expert now, far from it, but the whole process was enlightening and with the script I built I can now easily reset my Mac or a new one just the way I like it, which was the whole point to begin with!

 Enjoy!